ThetaTauMiami/ThetaTauMiami-old/README.md

 ## Requirements

-This website runs on Django and so it requires
+This website runs on Django and it requires the following:

 * Python 2.7
 * Django 1.6